CAA381/hands-on/exercises/A2/README.md

 ![](../../images/a/open-build.png)

 This time, all checks should succceed and pipeline should finally perform a production deployment into your personal Cloud Foundry space.

+> Note: Since we are using limited hardware and a shared internet connection, the pipeline run can take more than 10 minutes.

 ![](../../images/a/deployment-successful.png)